ipbrennan90/PiMotions/part1.md

 3. Run `npm run docker-down`, and then run `npm run docker-build`.

+4. Check your device's Resin page -- if the download is complete, proceed!

-4. Navigate to `localhost:80` in your browser.
+5. Navigate to `localhost:80` in your browser.
 Click on "R Pi" under "Image Source", and then click "Take Picture".

 :tada::tada::tada: